Vaccine Preventable Diseases

 • Rubella

-Get your child vaccinated 6 times against 12 diseases by the age of 15 months.
+Get your child vaccinated against 12 deadly diseases in 6 visits, to get 12 vaccine shots containing lifesaving antigens by the age of 15 months.
+Click Here to access complete vaccination schedule

 Contact Us